FC Politehnica Timișoara: Identity crisis, glory years and downfall (2002–2012)

 Results on the pitch improved immediately after the takeover, but a leap to the Liga 1 podium proved elusive until 2008–09, when Politehnica finished runner-up, a feat repeated two seasons later.
 The club did, however, rejoin European football the season before that by qualifying for the UEFA Cup – sixteen years after its last appearance against Atletico Madrid.
 More European appearances followed, culminating with the qualification for the 3rd preliminary round of the 2009–10 UEFA Champions League.
 The team defeated the reigning UEFA Cup champions Shakhtar Donetsk, but were eliminated from the competition during the playoff round, which still meant the club would take part in the 2009–10 UEFA Europa League group stage.

 In November 2010, the Romanian Court of Appeal returned Politehnica's name, colors and records to FC Timișoara.

 Despite finishing second in the 2010–11 Liga I, the team was relegated to Liga II after the club failed to meet the requirements for obtaining the necessary licence to play in the first division.
 They played in the 2011–12 Liga II under the name of Politehnica Timișoara, and gained promotion back to the Liga I but were again denied the licence and were dissolved in September 2012.
 ACS Recaș was moved to Timișoara and was renamed ACS Poli Timișoara but the fans decided to support the amateur team ASU Politehnica Timișoara, considering ACS Poli Timișoara to be a fraud and a political maneuver.

 The Romanian Football Federation announced before the start of the 2021–22 Liga II championship, that the Polytechnic University of Timișoara, the owner of the logo, history and all of Politehnica Timișoara's football records, approves the use of these by SSU Politehnica Timișoara.
 So from a legal point of view, from now on, this team will be considered as the official and legal successor of the old FC Politehnica Timișoara team.

 Support

 Historically, Poli has been the most prominent football club in Timișoara after 1945, playing consistently in either the first or the second tier of Romanian football.
 Local rivalries with CFR Timișoara and UM Timișoara were relevant until the early 2000s.
 Afterwards, the former was relegated to a semi-professional status in the lower leagues and the latter was dissolved in 2008.

 Nationally, Politehnica Timișoara's most important rivalries were the ones with Dinamo București and UTA Arad.
 The cities of Timișoara and Arad are located in proximity of each other in the western part of Romania; Both cities also claim to be the first place where football was played in the country.
-Poli fans, which now support ASU Politehnica Timișoara, had a friendly relationship with the supporters of Rapid București and Borussia Mönchengladbach.
+Poli fans, which now support ASU Politehnica Timișoara, had a friendly relationship with the supporters of Universitatea Craiova, Rapid București and Borussia Mönchengladbach.